 Akitas of both the Japanese and American varieties are large and powerful dogs.
-They are known for being very loving and playful pets with their own families but can be distrusting of outsiders.
+They are known for being very loving and playful pets with their own families but can be distrusting of people they do not know.
 They also tend to have difficulties getting along with other dogs and a strong-willed temperament.
 Because of the above facts most trainers recommend that Akitas have a firm handler who is experienced with dogs.

-Akitas are sometimes considered by insurance companies as a high-risk pet because of the above factors.
+Akitas are sometimes considered by insurance companies as high-risk pets because of the above factors.
 Owners may need to carry Canine Liability Insurance if their homeowner’s policy refuses coverage.

 When an owner fails to raise, train, and/or socialize a dog, it can become an aggressive dog.
 If you or a loved one has been injured by an Akita attack, it is important that you understand your rights under Texas law.
 Our attorneys at Simmons and Fletcher, P.C., can help you understand your rights.
 Call for a free consultation at 713-932-0777.

 Akita Dog Bite Information

 Akitas have gotten a bad reputation in the past because of their ability to do harm.
 But studies have shown these sorts of attacks to be infrequent.
 In fact, during the period from 1982 to 2010, there were only 65 reports of serious injury with only 8 deaths caused by an Akita.
 However, 42 of those were children.
-Many attacks involving children are a result of a lack of supervision, dog owners leaving the dogs unwatched and/or children not behaving properly toward the dog.
-Whatever, the reason, you should consult an attorney if you are attacked by a dog to determine your rights.
+Many attacks involving children are a result of a lack of supervision, dog owners leaving the dogs unwatched, and/or children not behaving properly toward the dog.
+Whatever, the reason, you should report the incident to animal control and consult an attorney to determine your rights if you are attacked by a dog

 Let Us Represent You After an Akita Attack